University of Connecticut Department of Periodontology

 The Department of Periodontology is a division of the University of Connecticut School of Dental Medicine Department of Oral Health and Diagnostic Sciences.
 It carries out research and offers training for pre-doctoral and postgraduate students.

 History

 The School of Dental Medicine was established at the University of Connecticut Health Center in Farmington during the 1960s.
-John Dempsey Hospital was opened in Farmington at this time and has been operated by UConn ever since.
+The school's John Dempsey Hospital was opened in Farmington in 1975.
 The School of Dental Medicine has seven speciality programs.
 The Department of Periodontology has made significant contributions to dentistry in general and periodontology in particular.

 Research

 The major research areas in the department include: pathogenesis of oral opportunistic infections in the immunocompromised host; inflammation biology, cytokine biology, pathogenesis of periodontal inflammation in chronic periodontitis; the interrelationship between periodontal inflammation and chronic systemic inflammatory disorders, such as atherosclerosis; and clinical research in oral implantology.

 Postgraduate training

 The department of Periodontology offers advanced training in basic sciences relevant to periodontology and clinical management of periodontal diseases.
 The philosophy of the Division encompasses varied approaches to the treatment of periodontal disease and the staff consists of individuals with a broad cross-section of necessary training and skills, including implantology and guided tissue regeneration techniques.